Researchers Are Surprised By The Magnitude Of Venezuela's Health Crisis

 Dr. Alberto Paniz Mondolfi, who was not affiliated with the report, spoke with NPR about the situation in his home country.
 Paniz practices in Barquisimeto, Venezuela, and is a member of the Venezuelan National Academy of Medicine.

-Paniz says he's seen children in hospitals who appear to be malnourished — and there aren't even catheters available to hook them up to IVs.
-He's seen people on the streets searching the trash for food to eat.
+Paniz says he has seen children in hospitals who appear to be malnourished — and there aren't even catheters available to hook them up to IVs.
+He has seen people on the streets searching the trash for food to eat.
 And he adds that a blackout that began on March 7 and lasted for a week has had lingering impact: Some areas still lack electricity or access to running water even now, he says.

 Paniz says the report from Johns Hopkins and Human Rights Watch paints an accurate picture of the situation on the ground.
 "It's a very, very timely and complete paper," he says.
-He praised the thorough research, and said he was "relieved" that the health crisis might finally get international attention.
+He praised the thorough research and said he was "relieved" that the health crisis might finally get international attention.

 So far, aid from the U.S. and other countries has been insufficient to address the crisis, the authors of this report say.

-But Spiegel sees some signs of hope: Last week, President Nicolas Maduro decided to allow the International Federation of the Red Cross and Red Crescent to enter the country with medical supplies for about 650,000 people.
+But Spiegel sees some signs of hope: Last week, President Nicolás Maduro decided to allow the International Federation of the Red Cross and Red Crescent to enter the country with medical supplies for about 650,000 people.

-"It's still a drop in the bucket compared to the 7 million or people who are in desperate need," Spiegel says.
-But he believes it's a sign that Venezuela's leader may begin acknowledging the crisis and opening the country up to assistance.
+"It's still a drop in the bucket compared to the 7 million or so people who are in desperate need," Spiegel says.
+But he believes it is a sign that Venezuela's leader may begin acknowledging the crisis and opening the country up to assistance.

 And the good news, Spiegel says, is that once aid arrives in Venezuela, it can be distributed very quickly.
-"Venezuela has an infrastructure, it has very well-trained people," he says.
+"Venezuela has an infrastructure; it has very well trained people," he says.

 Paniz agrees that international assistance will be crucial to ending the crisis.
 "It's a desperate call to not leave us alone," he says.
 "There is no way in which Venezuela could come out of this by its own."